Cozumel’s Safe & Most Popular Snorkeling Spots in 2023

 The water is also nice and warm for swimming, throughout the year.
 Water temperatures range from about 84F (28C) at the warmest time of the year (around September) to some lows around 78F (25C) – which is still plenty warm for swimming.
 Especially since you’ll likely have a nice warm sunny day and much warmer air temperatures.

-Finding Good Snorkeling Sites is Easy
+Finding Good Snorkeling Sites in Cozumel is Easy

 The biggest misconception some people have is that a good snorkeling spot will also be a white sandy beach.